The CLEVER scenario

 Partners

-🇪🇺 The network includes more than 24 partners from 20 European countries, with different levels of involvement in the project:
+🇪🇺 The network includes more than 26 partners from 20 European countries, with different levels of involvement in the project:

-• Active partners working on bottom-up trajectories: these partners have built their own national trajectory, often based on existing ones, in a technical dialogue with the project leader (négaWatt) with a view to harmonising assumptions.
+• Active partners worked on bottom-up trajectories: these partners have built their own national trajectory, often based on existing ones, in a technical dialogue with the project leader (négaWatt) with a view to harmonising assumptions.

-• Commenting partners working on top-down trajectories: these partners have commented a trajectory for their country in a technical dialogue with the project leader, with a view to making it solid, matching local circumstances and realities.
+• Commenting partners worked on top-down trajectories: these partners have commented a trajectory for their country in a technical dialogue with the project leader, with a view to making it solid, matching local circumstances and realities.
 Those trajectories were built by the project lead on the basis of existing literature and the bottom-up comparison and harmonisation of active partner’s trajectories.

-• Observing partners who participated to the broader exchanges of the project.
+• Observing partners participated to the broader exchanges of the project.
 These partners have sometimes given the project leader insight into key national issues which should be considered in their country’s trajectory or have been prevented from building or fully commenting on a trajectory because of the lack of available national data and expertise on a number of sectors.